vidbina/vidbina.github.io/_drafts/2017-09-07-from-btrfs-to-zfs.markdown

     sudo mkfs.ext3 /dev/sda2

-which is a command that you probably wouldn't need on a day to day basis.
+which is a command that you probably wouldn't need on a day to day basis but is still fundamental enough to be worth remembering. :star:

-Once a volume is formatted, it may simply be mounted using either
+Once a volume is formatted, it may be mounted by

     sudo mount /dev/sda2/ /my/mountpoint